WordOps/docs.wordops.net/docs/commands/stack.md

 `wo stack upgrade` make sure packages repositories are properly added, then it upgrade packages and for main stacks (Nginx, PHP-FPM & MySQL, Redis), it also update configurations from the templates included in the current WordOps release and apply optimizations (especially for MySQL & Redis)

-Currently `wo stack upgrade --mysql` will only update the package from the current MariaDB repository, but will not perform upgrades between major releases (10.1 -> 10.3), mostly because there is a risk of failures when upgrading MariaDB, and we will have to run more tests to make sure our upgrading process is stable and will not impact your sites availability.
+Currently `wo stack upgrade --mysql` will only update the package from the current MariaDB repository, but will not perform upgrades between major releases (10.1 -> 10.3), mostly because there is a risk of failure when upgrading MariaDB, and we will have to run more tests to make sure our upgrading process is stable and will not impact your sites availability.

 ## stack remove